abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can select delivery speed

 **Acceptance Criteria:**
-- [ ] Available shipping methods list हो
+- [ ] Available shipping methods list should be implemented
-- [ ] Shipping method name, description, cost show हों
+- [ ] Shipping method name, description, cost show should be available
-- [ ] Shipping method select करने पर totals update हों
+- [ ] Shipping method select to do on totals update should be available
-- [ ] No shipping methods available message show हो
+- [ ] No shipping methods available message show should be implemented
-- [ ] Selected method highlight हो
+- [ ] Selected method highlight should be implemented

 #### Story 4.5: Payment Method Selection
 **As a** shopper